hms-dbmi/vitessce-api/README.md

+## *Archived: Not in use, but as sample code might still be interesting.*

+The role that had been anticipated for this has instead been taken by the Vitessce JSON Schemas, and the HuBMAP APIs.

 # vitessce-api OpenAPI Specification

-**Work-in-progress!** Based on [create-openapi-repo](https://github.com/Redocly/create-openapi-repo), this describes an API [Vitessce](https://github.com/hms-dbmi/vitessce) could consume, and HuBMAP could provide.
+**Work-in-progress!** Based on [create-openapi-repo](https://github.com/Redocly/create-openapi-repo), this describes an API [Vitessce](https://github.com/hubmapconsortium/vitessce) could consume, and HuBMAP could provide.

 ## Why?